kubeflow/pipelines/samples/contrib/parameterized_tfx_oss/README.md

 Please refer to inline comments for the purpose of each step.

 In order to successfully compile this sample, you'll need to have a TFX installation at HEAD.
+First, you can clone their repo and run `python setup.py install` from `tfx/tfx`.
+The image used in the pipeline is specified as `tfx_image` in the `KubeflowDagRunnerConfig`.
+Currently we're using our own patched version of TFX image containing visualization support.
-First, you can clone their repo and then point the version tag in `tfx/version.py` to TFX's latest nightly build image of version `0.15.0dev` (e.g., `0.15.0dev20191007`, list of image available can be found [here](https://hub.docker.com/r/tensorflow/tfx/tags)).
+List of officially released nightly build image available can be found [here](https://hub.docker.com/r/tensorflow/tfx/tags)).

-Finally, run `python setup.py install` from `tfx/tfx`.
-After that, running `chicago_taxi_pipeline_simple.py` compiles the TFX pipeline into KFP pipeline package.
+After that, running
+`python3 chicago_taxi_pipeline_simple.py` compiles the TFX pipeline into KFP pipeline package.
 This pipeline requires google storage permission to run.